TinfoilSubmarine/doasedit/README.md

 # doasedit
-a POSIX shell replacement for sudoedit using doas.
+a POSIX shell script replacement for sudoedit using doas.
 [Inspired by this Reddit comment.](https://www.reddit.com/r/linux/comments/l6y7nv/is_doas_a_good_alternative_to_sudo/gl4hs42?utm_source=share&utm_medium=web2x&context=3)

 ## USE AT YOUR OWN RISK!
 THIS SCRIPT IS VERY ALPHA.